k10sj02/serious-sql/Case Study #2 - Danny's Diner/annotated_solutions.md

 |------|
 |3     |

 _Insight: We have 3 customers in the sales table but we have 2 customers in the members table.
-Upon further inquiry, I realize that my hypothesis is wrong. `sales` represent all the customers who have purchased meals while before converting to `members`._
+Upon further inquiry, I realize that my hypothesis is wrong. `sales` represent all the customers who have purchased meals while before converting to `members`.
+It is important to pay attention to simple nominal distinctions like these as they can be very important in the exploratory process._

 ```sql
 SELECT *